-This salad is a straightforward combination of tomatoes, mozzarella cheese, and basil leaves, all drizzled with extra virgin olive oil, salt, and pepper.
-As far as I know, and you might challenge me on this one, the original recipe doesn’t have balsamic vinegar as an ingredient.
+This classic caprese salad recipe is a straightforward combination of tomatoes, mozzarella cheese, and basil leaves, all drizzled with extra virgin olive oil, salt, and pepper.
+As far as I know, and you might challenge me on this one, the original authentic caprese salad recipe doesn't have balsamic vinegar as an ingredient.

 Notes on the ingredients

-The best tomatoes for this salad are the ones from your own garden or the Farmers Market.
+The best tomatoes for this salad are garden tomatoes or from the Farmers Market.
 These tomatoes actually get to see the sun, and they are also sweet and juicy.